 (2) A permit may be amended on application by the holder of the permit or on the initiative of the Trust.

-33. Revocation or suspension of permit
+33. Revoking or suspending permit, Trust’s powers as to

 (1) The Trust may revoke or suspend a permit.